Sensitivity of literature T1 mapping methods to the underlying magnetization transfer parameters: Methods

 \section{Methods}

-I simulated 25 $T_1$-mapping methods from the literature, grouped into inversion-recovery, \cite{Stanisz.2005, Stikov.2015, Preibisch.2009ng, Shin.2009, Lu.2005, Reynolds.2023, Wright.2008} Look-Locker, \cite{Stikov.2015, Shin.2009} saturation-recovery, \cite{Reynolds.2023} variable flip angle, \cite{Stikov.2015,Cheng.2006,Preibisch.2009ng,Teixeira.2019,Preibisch.2009,Chavez.2012} and MP\textsuperscript{(2)}RAGE. \cite{Wright.2008, Marques.2010} The simulations were performed with the same code used in Ref.~\citen{Assländer.2025}, using the generalized Bloch model \cite{Assländer.2022u6f} to describe the spin dynamics of the semi-solid pool.
-To briefly recap, the emphasis of these simulations is to capture RF pulses adequately, but they neglect imaging gradients and assume complete spoiling as well as homogeneous $B_0$ and $B_1^+$ fields.
+I simulated 25 $T_1$-mapping methods from the literature, grouped into inversion-recovery, \cite{Stanisz.2005, Stikov.2015, Preibisch.2009ng, Shin.2009, Lu.2005, Reynolds.2023, Wright.2008} Look-Locker, \cite{Stikov.2015, Shin.2009} saturation-recovery, \cite{Reynolds.2023} variable flip angle, \cite{Stikov.2015,Cheng.2006,Preibisch.2009ng,Teixeira.2019,Preibisch.2009,Chavez.2012} and MP\textsuperscript{(2)}RAGE. \cite{Wright.2008, Marques.2010} The simulations were performed with the same code used in Ref.~\citen{Assländer.2025}.
+To briefly recap, the simulations neglect imaging gradients, assume homogeneous $B_0$ and $B_1^+$ fields, and emphasize an adequate representation of the RF pulses.
+Specifically, RF pulses were simulated with the generalized Bloch model \cite{Assländer.2022u6f} to describe the spin dynamics of the semi-solid pool.
+Shaped RF-pulses were implemented as analytic functions, and the spin dynamics during the RF pulse were calculated by solving the differential equation with the canonical 4\textsuperscript{th}-order Runge-Kutta method, embedded in the method of steps \cite{Bellen.2003} to account for the integro-differential nature of the generalized Bloch model. \cite{Assländer.2022u6f} Rectangular RF pulses were simulated with matrix exponentiation and a linearization of the generalized Bloch model.
+Since the focus of this paper is longitudinal relaxation, I further assume complete spoiling, limiting the analysis of the $T_2^\text{f}$-analysis to effects originating from the MT model.
 For each sequence, $T_1^\text{o}$ was estimated from the simulated data with the fitting procedures described in the respective publication.
 Each simulation can be summarized as $T_1^\text{o} = f_j(m_0^\text{s}, T_1^\text{f}, T_2^\text{f}, T_\text{x}, T_1^\text{s}, T_2^\text{s})$ where $j$ identifies the pulse sequence and $f_j$ is a function of 6 MT parameters: $m_0^\text{s}$ is the semi-solid spin pool size, $T_{1,2}$ are the relaxation times, qualified by the superscripts $^\text{f,s}$ to identify the free and semi-solid spin pool, respectively, and $T_\text{x}$ is the inverse exchange rate.
-Note that the simulation accounts for different $T_1^\text{f}$ and $T_1^\text{s}$ values for the free and the semi-solid spin pools, respectively, in accordance with Refs. \citen{Helms2009,Gelderen2016,Assländer.2024o}.
+Note that the simulation accounts for different $T_1^\text{f}$ and $T_1^\text{s}$ values for the free and the semi-solid spin pools, respectively, in accordance with Refs. \citen{Helms2009,Gelderen2016,Assländer.2024elq}.
+The model assumes the normalization $m_0^\text{f} + m_0^\text{s} = 1$, and an overall scaling factor is set to one during the simulation, but fitted along with $T_1^\text{o}$ for each sequence.
+Therefore, $T_1^\text{o}$ is not sensitive to the scaling factor in the simulation, and the sensitivity to $m_0^\text{f}$ is represented by the derivative with respect to $m_0^\text{s}$.